skip to content

 ld: symbol(s) not found for architecture arm64

-There’s an alternative way: adding the [no_std] attribute in main.rs, which instructs the compiler not to link the std crate.
+I believe there’s an alternative way: adding the [no_std] attribute in main.rs, which instructs the compiler not to link the std crate.
 This is useful when we want to create a freestanding binary without the std library, for eg. when you are creating an OS.
 We would also need to implement the eh_personality language item, and implement our own panic handler.
 I don’t think this is necessary to understand linking and I don’t want to forego my precious std lib, so let’s try a different approach.

 staticlib to the rescue